 - Fit comfortably on your wrist as a bracelet when not in use

 These organic hemp scrunchies were also from Biome.
-They come in a set of three upcycled and repurposed scrunchies.
-They are elasticated, made from offcuts from their hemp clothing collection.
+They come in a set of three upcycled and repurposed scrunchies and are elasticated, made from offcuts from their hemp clothing collection.
 They come in a variety of colours, and are made by the company, Afends.

 These hair scrunchies are: